jpiontek/bitter-irc-example/README.md

 ## Explanation

-An example to demonstrate how to setup the core of a small bot.
-The application will connect to multiple Twitch IRC channels and start pumping the messages to stdout via the logger digester.
+The application will connect to multiple Twitch IRC channels and start pumping the messages to stdout via rhe logger digester.
 It also has a small reactive digester, named pingHandler, that will respond to a user that executes the !ping command in a channel.

 When running you'll see log messages in your terminal that look something like this: